saraoe/natural-stories-dutch/experiment/data/README.md

 Both files have the same subfix of filename, indicating the partipant id, date of data collection, and a random string of characters (that are the same for the same participant).

+If the file end with ```_s2``` this indicates that the experiment crashed during data collection, and this is the data collected during the the second session.
+Thus, there will for this participant exist two version of every file.

 The **reation times** file include the following columns:
 - reation_time: (numeric) in seconds
 - document_id: (int)